Yes No Share to Facebook

 Involves Concerns For Lawsuits Alleging Failure of Disclosure

-Question: Is a seller legally required to disclose if a house is haunted?
+Question: Is a seller legally required to tell a buyer in Ontario that a house is haunted?

 Is the Seller of a House Required to Tell the Buyer That the House Is Haunted?